KhangLTM/Userlist/README.md

 **Let me explain:**
 - UserApi.js initializes axios with HTTP base Url and headers.
 - To have a CRUD of users I will use a Composition API thing called composable,which is a separate file that will contain all the methods we need
-- **There are 2 main components:**
+-There are 2 main components:
-1. UserIndex to display all users's information and main content of the app
+UserIndex to display all users's information and main content of the app<br>
-2. UserForm to Create or Update user's information
+UserForm to Create or Update user's information